acidanthera/BrcmPatchRAM/README.md

 A copy of the (current) latest Broadcom USB bluetooth drivers can be found here: http://drivers.softpedia.com/get/BLUETOOTH/Broadcom/ASUS-X99-DELUXE-Broadcom-Bluetooth-Driver-6515800-12009860.shtml#download

+For an automatic update you can unpack the Broadcom USB bluetooth files and run `firmware_update.tool`.

 *Should you come across newer drivers than 12.0.0.9860, please let me know.*

 In order to get the device specific firmware for your device take the following steps: